-Source: Field Survey, 2025
+Source: Field Survey of 2025

-Table 8 above shows the descriptive statistics for responses from 380 farmers on the impact of agricultural technologies on food production and sustainability.
-Responses were measured on a 5-point Likert scale (1 = Strongly Disagree to 5 = Strongly Agree).
+Table 8 presents the descriptive statistics for responses from 380 farmers on the impact of agricultural technologies on food production and sustainability.
+Responses were measured on a 5-point Likert scale (1 = strongly disagree to 5 = strongly agree).
 The first question item, "The use of agricultural technologies increased your farm yield", had a mean score of 4.42 and a standard deviation of 0.635, indicating that most respondents strongly agreed that agricultural technologies have significantly improved their farm output.
-The second question item, "Agricultural technologies have contributed to more sustainable farming practices that enhance food security", recorded the highest mean score of 4.48 and a standard deviation of 0.605, suggesting strong agreement that agricultural technologies are playing a vital role in promoting sustainability and food security.
+The second question item, "Agricultural technologies have contributed to more sustainable farming practices that enhance food security", recorded the highest mean score of 4.48 and a standard deviation of 0.605, suggesting that agricultural technologies play a vital role in promoting sustainability and food security.

-The third question item, "More people are suffering from food security as a result of food safety technology inadequacy", had a mean of 4.29 and a standard deviation of 0.783, which also leans toward agreement but with more variability in responses, indicating that a majority of respondents believe technological gaps contribute to food insecurity.
+The third question item, "More people are suffering from food security as a result of food safety technology inadequacy", had a mean of 4.29 and a standard deviation of 0.783, indicating that a majority of respondents believe technological gaps contribute to food insecurity.
 The last question item, "The use of technology innovation in agriculture by individuals can stimulate sufficient food production, thereby enhancing food security and sustainability", had a mean score of 4.27 and a standard deviation of 0.734, confirming a widespread belief among respondents that innovations in agricultural technology can lead to greater food sufficiency and long-term sustainability.

-Table 9: Least Squares Regression
+Table 9: Least Squares regression results